-This goal seeks to strengthen the local economy by promoting community development and providing support to local businesses, especially small businesses.
-The goal is to foster an environment where businesses can thrive, create jobs, and contribute to the local economy.
+Support and PromoteThis goal seeks to strengthen the local economy by promoting community and EconomicDevelopment Efforts thatespecially small businesses.
+The goal is to foster an environmentSupport Economic Stabilitywhere businesses can thrive, create jobs, and contribute to the local economy.
 Initiatives may include offering incentives for business development, enhancing job training and employment opportunities, and supporting economic activities that promote long-term economic stability in the community.